 Another challenge in prompt fading is ensuring that skills learned through prompts transfer effectively to real-world situations, a process known as skill generalization.
 Without appropriate fading, learners may excel in controlled environments but struggle in different contexts.
 To tackle this, it's crucial to diversify teaching settings and conditions.

 Implementing practice across various environments and utilizing natural cues in these different contexts can support generalization.
-Tracking learners’ progress and adapting strategies based on their responses are essential for reinforcing independent skill execution in everyday situations.
-This tailored approach enhances the learner's ability to apply acquired skills broadly, leading to a more robust understanding and mastery.
+Tracking learners' progress and adapting strategies based on their responses are essential for reinforcing independent skill execution in everyday situations.
+This tailored approach enhances the learner's ability to apply acquired skills broadly, leading to a more robust understanding and mastery — one of the practical advantages of in-home ABA therapy, where the BT works directly inside the rooms and routines where the skill needs to live.

 Theoretical Insights into Prompt Fading